starseed2021/react-native-oyster-app/README.md

 ## App Features

 - **Tappable Image** on Welcome screen for one-touch search.
 - **Swiper Component** displays random oyster facts -  NOTE: swiper developed for iOS but has not been optimized for Android at this time.
-The random oyster facts are called from an external [API](https://github.com/starseed2021/oyster-facts-api) I created.
+- The random oyster facts are called from an external [API](https://github.com/starseed2021/oyster-facts-api).
 - **Buttons** to navigate search based on region and location.

 ## Installation/Environment Set-Up